Havat Skali

-Havat Skali (חוות סקאלי), also known as Point 792, is an illegal Israeli outpost in the West Bank.
-Located around four kilometres south-east of Elon Moreh, it falls under the jurisdiction of Shomron Regional Council.
-The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.
+Havat Skali (חוות סקאלי), also known as Point 792, is an Israeli outpost in the West Bank.
+Located around four kilometres south-east of Elon Moreh, it falls under the jurisdiction of the Shomron Regional Council.

+The international community considers Israeli settlements in the West Bank illegal under international law, whereas Israeli outposts, like Havat Skali, are considered illegal both under international law as well as under Israeli law.

 History

 The outpost was established by Yitzhak Skali in 1999, and is home to around 20 people.
 It was slated to be evacuated in mid-2006, pending a government decision to remove dozens of such outposts.